-An example of ADR is represented by seizure, a serious neurological complication which is commonly associated with treatment with antibiotics[133].
+An example of ADR is represented by seizure, a serious neurological complication that is commonly associated with treatment with antibiotics[133].
 Seizures involve an abnormal and transient discharge of neurons at the brain level.
 To test drug-induced seizure-liability many models are currently available, for example acute slide assay carried out on surgical slides obtained from any part of the brain (especially hippocampus), organotypic slide cultures, primary central nervous system cultures, iPSC-derived cultures.
-The latter are useful to study drug-induced neurotoxicity using different in vitro techniques, such as calcium imaging and multi-electrode array (MEA).
+The latter are useful to study drug-induced neurotoxicity using different in vitro techniques, such as calcium imaging and MEA.
 This method allows the measurement of the electrophysiological activities of the neural networks in a non-invasive way[134].
 For instance, Odawara et al[135] used this tool to evaluate the efficiency of response to two convulsant agents (pentilentetrazole, a GABA blocker, and 4-aminopryridine, a K+-channel blocker) in an in vitro system constituted by co-cultures of commercial neurons and astrocytes derived from iPSCs.
-The results obtained indicated that the synchronized bursts firings (SBF), that indicate functional maturation in synaptic transmission, and the analysis of the peaks in SBF allows to distinguish the neurotoxic effect of these two drugs.
+The results obtained indicated that the synchronized bursts firings, indicative of functional maturation in synaptic transmission, and the analysis of the peaks in the synchronized bursts firings allow the neurotoxic effects of these two drugs to be distinguished.
 Moreover, the co-culture improves the spontaneous activity of neuronal networks[135].
-The latter result was previously obtained by Ishii et al[136], who analysed the response to drugs (gabazine and kaliotoxin) on synchronized burst and spontaneous firing, demonstrating that the co-culture system is more efficient as an in vitro model than the individual cultures of commercial astrocytes or iPSC-derived neurons[136].
+The latter result was previously obtained by Ishii et al[136], who analyzed the response to drugs (gabazine and kaliotoxin) on synchronized burst and spontaneous firing, demonstrating that the co-culture system is more efficient as an in vitro model than the individual cultures of commercial astrocytes or iPSC-derived neurons[136].

-One of the protocols reported in the literature for the differentiation of human iPSC into a mix of neurons and glia cells takes about 28 d.
-The first step is the generation of embryonic bodies, followed by the generation of neuroepithelial aggregates (rosettes) that requires 5 d and then the dissociation of the rosettes and the neuronal differentiation (20 d) in a mix of neurons and glial cells.
-This protocol allows to obtain heterogeneous cultures of glutamatergic, dopaminergic and GABAergic neuronal cells, together with glial cells[137].
-Mukherjee et al[138] reported that the main method of differentiation of iPSCs involves the mimics of development signals using culture medium added with morphogens, small molecules and/or growth factors.
-Differentiation can occur basically using two different methods: (1) culture in suspension in a single cell or in adhesion with the subsequent formation of aggregates of embryonic bodies and the cultivation in medium, allowing the formation of the definitive neuroectoderm and neural rosettes; and (2) inhibition of one important protein of the small mothers against decapentaplegic family in iPSCs cultured as a monolayer and the formation of rosettes by inhibition of BMP.
+One of the protocols reported in the literature for the differentiation of human iPSCs into a mix of neurons and glia cells takes about 28 d.
+The first step is the generation of embryonic bodies, followed by the generation of neuroepithelial aggregates (rosettes) that requires 5 d, and then the dissociation of the rosettes and the neuronal differentiation (20 d) in a mix of neurons and glial cells.
+This protocol allows heterogeneous cultures of glutamatergic, dopaminergic, and GABAergic neuronal cells to be obtained, together with glial cells[137].
+Mukherjee et al[138] reported that the main method of differentiation of iPSCs involves the mimics of development signals using culture medium added with morphogens, small molecules, and/or growth factors.
+Differentiation can occur basically using two different methods: culture in suspension in a single cell or in adhesion with the subsequent formation of aggregates of embryonic bodies and the cultivation in medium, allowing the formation of the definitive neuroectoderm and neural rosettes; and inhibition of one important protein of the small mothers against decapentaplegic family in iPSCs cultured as a monolayer and the formation of rosettes by inhibition of BMP.
 The main differences between the two methods are the efficiency of differentiation and the duration of culture, while the involved pathways are similar (BMP/TGF-β/Wnt).
-The cortical GABAergic neurons are obtained by adding, before the phase of terminal differentiation, inhibitors of sonic hedgehog (SHH) and/or Wnt, for the dopaminergic neurons of the caudal midbrain (mesencephalon) with the FGF-8, SHH and Wnt agonist, while using FGF-2 and insulin it is possible to obtain Purkinje cells[138].
+The cortical GABAergic neurons are obtained by adding, before the phase of terminal differentiation, inhibitors of sonic hedgehog (SHH) and/or Wnt, for the dopaminergic neurons of the caudal midbrain (mesencephalon) with the FGF-8, SHH, and Wnt agonist, while using FGF-2 and insulin it is possible to obtain Purkinje cells[138].

 Also, for drug-induced neurotoxicity, as for other forms of toxicity, there is a correlation between patient-specific gene variability and the development of adverse drug-induced effects.
 In line with this observation, also in this case, iPSCs offer the advantage of specific patient studies to better understand the correlation between gene expression and drug toxicity.